KION Group

 Kion Group AG (styled as KION Group) is a German multinational manufacturer of materials handling equipment, with its headquarters in Frankfurt, Hesse, Germany.
 Its principal products are intralogistics, warehouse automation equipment, and industrial (forklift) trucks.
 Kion Group was founded in 2006 by the demerger of Linde's materials handling equipment operations.
 It is the world's second-largest manufacturer of forklifts measured by revenues (after Toyota Industries).

 Name

 "Kion" is an invented name derived from the Swahili word "Kiongozi", which means "leader".

 History

 Foundation and beginnings

 On 6 September 2006, Linde AG announced a new structure following the completion of its acquisition of BOC, with the gas and engineering businesses of the combined entity operating as The Linde Group and the materials handling businesses (Linde Material Handling, Still, and OM Carrelli Elevatori S.p.A.) operating as Kion Group from then on.
-Linde AG sold Kion Group to a partnership of KKR and Goldman Sachs Capital Partners for approximately €4 billion.
+Linde AG sold Kion Group to a partnership of KKR and Goldman Sachs Alternatives for approximately €4 billion.